Retailer Guide | Amazon

 amazon case study for philips hue

-When Amazon first introduced its FFP program in 2008, Amazon set it up with an incentive approach - vendors and products that met these standards were offered monetary rewards for doing so.
+When Amazon first introduced its FFP program in 2008, the company set it up with an incentive approach - vendors and products that met these standards were offered monetary rewards.

 Then, in 2019, Amazon transitioned to a more punitive system.
 At that point, all non-sortable ASINs became subject to chargebacks if they didn’t meet Tier 3 (PFP) certification.
-All sortable ASINs are subject to chargebacks if they do not meet Tier 2 (SIOC) certification.
+All sortable ASINs became subject to chargebacks if they did not meet Tier 2 (SIPP) certification.

 Given this, the most immediate and obvious benefit for brands to package according to these standards is to avoid the $1.99 chargeback per unit shipped they would otherwise face.

-There are no chargebacks associated with not meeting Tier 1 certification.
-So what are the benefits of achieving this highest level of Frustration-Free Packaging certification?
+Amazon does not assess any chargebacks for not meeting Tier 1 FFP certification.
+So what are the benefits of achieving this highest level?

 FFP-certified packaging gives you an official label you can use in your customer communications.
-It allows you to be searchable for users that filter on FFP when searching for the right products to purchase.
+It also allows you to be searchable for users who filter on FFP when searching for the right products to purchase.

 According to Amazon, FFP certification is designed to make the customer experience as positive as possible.
 Accordingly, brands that align their packaging with the Tier 1 FFP certification may give their customers a more positive unboxing experience, which builds long-term brand loyalty.